How to Navigate Aria: Layout, Directions, and Tips

 How Aria Is Laid Out

-Aria's building is a curved, crescent-shaped tower.
-The casino floor is at the base, with the hotel rooms in the tower above.
-The curve looks elegant but makes straight-line navigation impossible—you're always walking an arc.
+Aria's building consists of two curvilinear glass towers that share a common base and split above the 24th floor.
+The casino floor is at the base, with hotel rooms in both towers above.
+The curved design looks elegant but makes straight-line navigation impossible -- you're always walking an arc.

-The Hotel Tower.
-Aria has a single tower, but it curves, so elevator banks are distributed along the arc.
-Check your room number to find the right elevator bank—they're labeled by floor ranges.
-The tower connects to the casino floor via escalators and elevators near the main lobby.
+The Hotel Towers.
+Aria has two towers that share a base but diverge above the 24th floor, so elevator banks are distributed along the arc of the base.
+Check your room number to find the right elevator bank -- they're labeled by floor ranges.
+The towers connect to the casino floor via escalators and elevators near the main lobby.

 The Convention Level.
 Aria has significant meeting and convention space on a separate level, below the casino floor.
 If you have a conference, you'll take escalators down from the casino level.
 The convention area has its own entrance from the parking garage.